PerfectoMobileSA/PerfectoActions/dev.md

     ** below is applicable only for pushing the package to main pypi: pip3 install perfectoactions -U

+    Note: Mac may have multiple ruby versions, make sure that perfectoactions is present in the bin folder of the latest ruby folder.
+E.g.: /Library/Frameworks/Python.framework/Versions/3.7/bin

 Python code performance check:<br />

     Navigate to perfecto folder in terminal/cmd.